Colin reviews the Shimano GRX RX820

 - Undroppable 2×12 with 11-34T or 11-36T cassettes

-Ahead of the launch, we had expected to see both the mechanical and Di2 groupsets breaking cover, however for the time being, GXR 12-speed will be limited to mechanical.
-The official line from Shimano is that Di2 is coming, but that’s all it would tell us.
+W had expected to see both the mechanical and Di2 groupsets breaking cover, however for the time being, GXR 12-speed will be limited to mechanical.
+Six months on there is still no word on when we’ll see Di2 add the extra cog at the back, but Shimano has assured us that it’s coming.

 According to Shimano North America Road and Gravel Product Manager David Lawrence, the reasoning behind that is 75% of the gravel market is mechanical, so they’re aiming to satisfy the bulk of the market before updating the HALO gear.

 A big point that Shimano stressed during the launch is that it aims to keep gravel accessible for all kinds of riders, whether it be folks looking to sign up to Unbound or SEVEN or those simply looking to get outside and do some exercise.
-The shockwave from gravel has well and truly overtaken the North American market in the last few years, and it’s still growing in Australia.
-But this aim to have something for every type of rider is part in parcel to why they’re offering both 1x and 2x versions of the new groupset.
+The shockwave from gravel has well and truly overtaken the North American market in the last few years, and the swell is still growing in Australia.
+But this aim to have something for every type of rider is part in parcel to why Shimano offers both 1x and 2x versions of the new groupset.

 In this same vein, Shimano is also trickling 12-speed down to the RX610 level groups however, cheaper components are limited to shifters and cranks.

 With a tighter gear range and a 10-45T cassette, the Unbeatable group is pitched at gravel racers.
-The 51t dinner plate on the back of the Unstoppable group leaves slightly bigger jumps between cogs, and this set-up is pitched towards the folks after big adventures way out in rugged and varied terrain.
+The 51T dinner plate on the back of the Unstoppable group — which is what I have been riding — leaves slightly bigger jumps between cogs, and this set-up is pitched towards the folks after big adventures way out in rugged and varied terrain.
 The third Undroppable offers closer gear steps still for those who still prefer 2x on a drop bar platform.

 The gear levers have had some tweaks to the ergonomics to more equally spread the pressure across the heel of your hand.
 Shimano says it has changed the angle of the band clamp to match 16° flared drop bars and create a flatter surface across the hoods.
-This change wasn’t immediately noticeable, which arguably means it’s achieved its goal.
+This change isn’t immediately noticeable, which arguably means it’s achieved its goal.
+I also rode the levers bolted onto non-flared bars, and had no issues with discomfort or hotspots.

-The brakes have also been brought in line with the two-piston flat-mount stoppers rolled out across the road groupsets earlier in the year.
+The brakes have also been brought in line with the two-piston, flat-mount stoppers rolled out across the road groupsets earlier in last year.
 The pad clearance has been increased by 10%, and the bleed port has been moved to the outside of the calliper body for easier access.
+That second part is a major improvement.

 Seemingly under the radar, earlier this year Shimano also revamped its centerlock rotors and made a point to guide our attention to them.
 These aren’t just for GRX, and CL 800 and CL 900 rotors will be available in sizes from 140mm all the way up to 203mm.
 Shimano claims to have further improved heat management with its Ice Technologies Freeza construction.
 This is paired with a more robust arm structure that’s said to resist heat deformation during hard braking better.